modin-project/unidist/docs/using_cli.rst

 """"""""""""""""""""""""""""""

 unidist provides its own command line interface (CLI) for running python applications.
-The CLI is a recommended way for executing program with unidist.
+The CLI is a recommended way for executing programs with unidist.

 The CLI can be used in two ways.
 If unidist is installed in user's environment (from conda, pip or sources) the user has *unidist* executable binary.
 In this case a recommended way to run an application is the following: